Richardaeld/Eldridge_Music/README.md

 ## Scalability
 + add different music book types, guitar, etc...
 + create a column for each guitar, etc...
++ add a 'special' to the index page as a way to tempt users to make an additional purchase

 # Technology and Languages
 # Testing